The ATLAS Experiment at the CERN Large Hadron Collider: A Description of the Detector Configuration for Run 3: Inner Detector

 Two sensor technologies are used in the \gls{IBL}: an improved version of the ATLAS \RunOne Pixel planar sensors~\cite{Pixel}, able to cope with unprecedented operational conditions, and an innovative design of 3D devices~\cite{3D} a first-ever application in high energy physics.

 The two sensor implementations share a common footprint in order to be interfaced to the same readout chip, with two-chip planar sensor tiles having an equal longitudinal dimension of two single-chip 3D sensors in order to fit a common mechanical layout.
-Both technologies are characterised by the same granularity, with \SI[parse-numbers=false]{250 x 50}{\micron} pixels organised in \num[parse-numbers=false]{80 x 336} arrays (to be compared with the \num[parse-numbers=false]{18 x 160} matrix configuration of \SI[parse-numbers=false]{400 x 50}{\micron} pixels of the three outermost Pixel layers).
+Both technologies are characterised by the same granularity, with $\SI{250}{\micron}\times\SI{50}{\micron}$ pixels organised in $80 \times 336$ arrays (to be compared with the $18 \times 160$ matrix configuration of $\SI{400}{\micron}\times\SI{50}{\micron}$ pixels of the three outermost Pixel layers).
 Pixels of sizes different from the nominal are also present in order to fill the gaps between front-ends.
 A comparison of the main characteristics of the Pixel and \gls{IBL} detectors is shown in Table~\ref{tab:ID-IBL_TablePixelComparison}.